gdbroman/product/README.md

 3. **Main CTA**
     * For each screen, ask: *Where do I want my user's eyes to go?*'
 4. **Mobile CTAs should be bigger**
-    * The thumb is less precise than the mouse, so buttons should oftentimes be *bigger* on mobile screens, not smaller
+    * The thumb is less precise than the mouse, so buttons should oftentimes be made *bigger* on mobile screens, not smaller
 5. **Mobile first**
     * ~70% of internet traffic is mobile, so this will probably be the breakdown for your app's traffic as well
     * Develop your app inside of a mobile browser view or iPhone simulator